DomainDrivenArchitecture/dda/architecture/Wiki.md

 Given all \*.edn data is stored inside smeagol repo, where is the code?

-- Tests are run inside smeagol vm by appending app source-paths to smeagol source-paths (aka code goes to data)
+* Tests are run inside smeagol vm by appending app source-paths to smeagol source-paths (aka code goes to data)
-	- pro: easy, CI friendly
+	* pro: easy, CI friendly
-	- contra: language dependent
+	* contra: language dependent

-- App exposing are run inside smeagol vm (aka data goes to code via network)
+* App is exposing network interface to call list of functions (aka data goes to code via network)
-	- pro: will allow to expose fns run in any language, maybe even run in aws-lambda and stuff
+	* pro: will allow to expose fns run in any language, maybe even run in aws-lambda and stuff
-	- contra: we need to orchestrate app startup before running smeagol suite, need to do "smeagol-app-plugin" and build uberjars with different -main
+	* contra: we need to orchestrate app startup before running smeagol suite, need to do "smeagol-app-plugin" and build uberjars with different -main, security issues?

 ## Decission
 ...